ERC-Karst/KNdata-public/README.md

 ### List of dictionnaries attached to the graph:
+- NODES ATTRIBUTES:
     - ['csdim'](https://github.com/ERC-Karst/KNdata-public/docs/source/conduit_geometry.md): list of 2 floats, [Width,Height] in m
     - 'fulladdress': station name and path in the original folder - project
     - 'idsql': station id in the sql database
     - 'pos': list of 3 floats, [easting,northing,elevation], in specific coordinate system
     - 'splays': list of list of 3 floats, [easting,northing,elevation]. each node can have multiple splays
     - 'flags': list of strings.
-    - Example of possible node flags and meaning:
         - `ent`: entrance, points where the cave intersect with the surface
         - `con` : continuation, cavers identified this last point of a survey session as potentially leading futher
         - `inl`: inlet, points with water input from a un-surveyed side passage (note: will be displayed in sketch)